‘Little People, Big World’: Audrey Roloff Recovers From Illness Just In Time For Baby’s Due Date

 I'm a little over 38 weeks and I cannot believe our little girl could come at any moment… As nervous as I am for labor and delivery, I love that we don't get to know exactly when she will come.
 To me, it's a beautiful reminder that I'm not in control.
 It's a reminder to surrender and trust God's timing and plan because it's far better than mine could ever be.
 It's a reminder that God's purposes will prevail even if my plans fail.
 Thank you Lord for being the author of life, my comforter, my strength, and my shield.
 We can't wait to meet our baby girl and dress her in all the new @shopalwaysmore baby onesies!!! ???? #shopalwaysmore #alwaymore #journeyofjerandauj

-For now, Audrey plans to deliver the baby naturally with Jeremy, her midwife and her doula at her side.
+For now, Audrey plans to deliver the baby naturally with Jeremy, her midwife, and her doula at her side.

 Little People, Big World returns to TLC in September.